timofeysie/khipu/docs/architecture/parsing-wikipedia-content.md

 It's a related term in the Motte-and-bailey fallacy on the Equivocation page with the link: "(see List of fallacies § Informal fallacies)" which is not going to help us.

+### Truncated descriptions with dashes in the description

+The is-ought fallacy, since it has a dash in it, is causing the description to be truncated.

 ## Previous notes on Cognitive biases parsing

 After doing a bit of work to get the fallacies from the list of page, the next task is to also make it work for cognitive biases.